Best Audio and MIDI Software - 2022 KVR Readers' Choice Awards Winners Announced

 Favorite Audio Software

 A breakthrough in the Favorite Audio Software category is Bitwig Studio, which as the title suggests, is a full featured music creation environment.
 It's not easy to develop a DAW with this much functionality, especially with entrenched competition.
-The project can take as much engineering resource as developing MS Excel, but there aren't 100s of millions of people that must have it for their businesses.
+A digital workstation application can take as much engineering resource as MS Excel, but there aren't 100s of millions of people that must have it for their businesses.
 Congratulations to Bitwig for hanging in there, innovating, and differentiating themselves again and again over the last 13 years.

 Again, and not surprisingly, Steinberg's Cubase has won the Favorite DAW category for the fourth time.
 Cubase is in its 12th version having been first released for the Atari in 1989.
 Supporting both Mac and PC with an application this deep is challenging under any circumstance and over the last 33 years Steinberg has managed Cubase through three platforms, if you include the Atari.
 From the most basic versions of Cubase to the high-end post-production application Nuendo they cover every possible musician and producer on (and off) the spectrum with a brilliant mix of linear (hit record until the end) to loop based (combining subsequences into a larger song structure).
 Maybe that's why their customers include both songwriters and film composers.